dingaining/551project/README.md

 /static/javaex/pc/css/skin/tina.css

 ###TODO:(Rank by importance?)
-(1) Multiple clients at the same time connect to the server do different things but sync with each other.
+(1) (DONE)Multiple clients at the same time connect to the server do different things but sync with each other.
-(2) Error message or successful message to report on the frontend webpage.
+(2) (DONE)Error message or successful message to report on the frontend webpage.
 (3) Thoroughly test to ensure everything is working correctly.
-Especially ensuring the real-time syncing.
-(4) Log out function
+(4) (DONE)Log out function
-(5) More reasonable way to set the users' permission. eg. select Job Title: Vice President, Department: Human Resources to be the administrator? use another table to store the permission and password information?
+(5) (DONE with 3 admin of Vice President for Human Resources department and Corporate Unit)  More reasonable way to set the users' permission. eg. select Job Title: Vice President, Department: Human Resources to be the administrator?
-(6) ...
+(6) (DONE) The normal user is not in url: http://localhost:5000/user.
+And the admin is now in url: http://localhost:5000/admin.
+But it cannot directly access.
+It will redirect to the login page if not log in.